vincehi/pino-email-transport/README.md

 - `logger`: boolean
 - `sendTo`: string | string[]
 - `flushInterval` (optional): number - Flush interval in milliseconds.
 If set, pending email tasks will be flushed periodically.
 Set to `0` or `undefined` to disable periodic flushing.
 Default: `undefined` (disabled)
 - `flushThreshold` (optional): number - Maximum number of pending email tasks before triggering an automatic flush.
-Set to `0` or `undefined` to disable threshold-based flushing.
-Default: `undefined` (disabled)
+Set to `0` to disable threshold-based flushing.
+Default: `50`

 ### Notes

 - This transport formats content with `pino-pretty` (no colors) and puts the level in the email subject.
 - It waits for all send operations to complete on close (Promise.allSettled).
-- **Memory leak prevention**: For long-running processes, use `flushInterval` and/or `flushThreshold` to prevent memory leaks by periodically flushing pending email tasks.
-Without these options, email tasks accumulate until the process exits.
+- **Memory leak prevention**: By default, `flushThreshold` is set to `50` to automatically flush when 50 email tasks are pending.
+For long-running processes, you can also configure `flushInterval` for periodic flushing.
+Set `flushThreshold` to `0` to disable automatic flushing (not recommended for long-running processes).